“Hold the door!” I yell, but this couple is too busy making out to notice me.

 “You ran into me.”

-“Doesn’t seem like I did too much damage to you.
+“Doesn’t seem like I did too much damage.
 I’m the one who ended up on my ass!”

-Whoever this jerk thinks he is it doesn’t give him the right to speak to anyone like that.
-No matter how clumsy they may be.
+Whoever this jerk thinks he is, it doesn’t give him the right to speak to anyone like that.
+No matter how clumsy they are.

-For a second he looks like he’s about to say something else but he’s interrupted by a gust of wind blown up through the grates from the subway.
+He looks like he’s about to say something else when he’s distracted by a gust of wind, blowing up through the grates from the subway.

 A dark, questioning look colors his expression.

-For a moment we stand there silently as he stares daggers in my direction.
+For a moment we stand silently and he stares daggers in my direction.

-And then without saying another word he steps past me, like I wasn’t even there, and continues walking.
+And then without saying another word he steps past me, as if I wasn’t even there, and continues walking.